sam2527ub/GOOGLE-GIRL-HACKATHON_SAMANVITHA/webapp/README.md

 # Backend :
 # Prescription OCR Assistant

 This project is a web application that acts as a pharmacist assistant, helping to transcribe handwritten doctors' prescriptions into text.
-The application allows users to upload images of prescriptions and displays the extracted details and list of medicines.
+The application allows users to upload images of prescriptions and displays the extracted details and list of medicines and creates the order automatically.

 ## Features